faucet-pipeline/docs/static.md

 your configuration.
 It is an object that maps file extensions to functions.
 The functions are expected to receive a buffer as their only argument, returning either a buffer or a promise wrapped around a buffer.
 The resulting buffer is the compacted version of the provided buffer.

-Example:
+A common use case is compressing images.
+The following configuration is a good starting point:

 ```js
 module.exports = {